MobilePayDev/MobilePay-TransactionReporting-API/singlepage.md

 ## Overview
 MobilePay Transaction Reporting allows to query all activities taking place at any of your MobilePay payment locations.

 This document explains how to make a technical integration to the MobilePay Transaction Reporting product.
-The intended audience is technical integrators either from merchant itself, or from Payment Service Providers or from Partner Banks.
+The intended audience is technical integrators from merchant itself, or from Partner Banks.

 ### Merchant onboarding
 You enroll to the Transaction Reporting via www.MobilePay.dk or the MobilePay Business Administration portal.
 Then you get access to the MobilePay Sandbox environment, where you can test the technical integration.
 The environment is located on [The Developer Portal](https://sandbox-developer.mobilepay.dk/)